John Jacob Astor VI: Personal life and death

 On August 6, 1954, Astor married for the third time, to Dolores Margaret "Dolly" Fullman (born c.
 1928) in Arlington, Virginia.
 It was the 26-year-old Dolly's second marriage.
 They separated soon after returning from their honeymoon and divorced.

 Astor married his fourth and final wife, Sue Sandford, in 1956.
 They remained married until her death in 1985.

-Astor died in Miami Beach, Florida, in 1992 at the age of 79.
-His body was returned to New York for burial with his parents in the Trinity Church Cemetery.
-He was survived by his son, daughter, three grandsons, and a younger half-brother.
+Astor died in Miami Beach, Florida, on June 26, 1992, at the age of 79.
+His body was returned to New York where he was buried with his parents in the Trinity Church Cemetery.

 Descendants

 Through his son, Astor was a grandfather to two boys, William Backhouse Astor IV (b.
 1959) and Gregory Todd Astor (b.
 1966), who portrayed Colonel Astor in Titanic the Musical in April 2012.
 He was also a grandfather to Nicholas Astor Drexel through his daughter.
+Gregory and his wife Robin have three children: Alexandra Astor, Rebecca Charlotte Astor, and Stephen William Astor.